ASCI Red: First to TFLOPS

 In December, 1996, three quarters of ASCI Red was measured at a world record 1.06 TFLOPS on MP LINPACK and held the record for fastest supercomputer in the world for several consecutive years, maxing out at 2.38 TFLOPS after a processor and memory upgrade in 1999.

 The system used Pentium Pro processors when initially constructed and when it recorded performance above one TFLOPS.
 In that configuration, when fully built it recorded 1.6 TFLOPS of performance.
 Upgrades later in 1999, to specially packaged Pentium II Xeon processors, pushed performance to 3.1 TFLOPS.

 Operating system

 The different partitions of ASCI Red run on different operating systems.
 For example, users of the computer work in an environment called "Teraflops OS", an operating system (once called Paragon OS) that was originally developed for the Intel Paragon XP/S Supercomputer.
 ASCI Red's Compute partition runs on an operating system named Cougar.
 Cougar is a Sandia Labs and University of New Mexico collaboration; it is a lightweight OS based on PUMA and SUNMOS, two systems that were also designed for use on the Paragon supercomputer.
-It consists of a light weight kernel, the Process Control Thread, and other utilities and libraries.
+It consists of a lightweight kernel, the Process Control Thread, and other utilities and libraries.
 The Linux 2.4 kernel was ported to the system and a custom CNIC driver was written, but the heavy weight OS did not perform as well as the Cougar lightweight kernel on many benchmarks.